task4233/note/src/README-en.md

 [Japanese version](https://task4233.dev)

 # Abstract
-**Takashi Mima** a.k.a task4233 is a first year of master's program at Department of Information Science and Engineering at Shibaura Institute of Technology.
+**Takashi MIMA** is an enthusiatic graduate student at Shibaura Institute of Technology, researching malware detection.
+My major is Computer Science and I have a Bachelor of Computer Science.
+In addition, I obtained teaching license in mathematics, information technology, and industry.

 # Interests
  - Computer Science